gejames/infoblox_networks/README.md

 ***

-Before we launch our Job Template, let's take a look at Infoblox and see what existing networks we have.
+Before we launch our Job Template, let's take a look at Infoblox NIOS and see what existing networks we have.

 You can see that 10.0.12.0/24 is the next available network.